Vyral/monte-mohr-recruiting/_posts/2022-03-31-the-talk-of-music-city-tj-ojehomon.md

 0:44 — One important thing Monte noticed about TJ when he joined the team

-1:05 — TJ shares his journey, from banking to real estate
+1:05 — TJ shares his journey from banking to real estate

 5:00 — How he made the jump to being a full-time agent in June 2021 and what helped him make that leap